 The production of fertilizer is only as good as the industry’s ability to get it to farmers when and where they need it.
 Fertilizer must move from the production facility to the retail outlet and finally to the farm.
 This complex process relies on many forms of transportation, including rail, truck, waterways, and pipeline.
 The fertilizer industry is built to serve the farmer, so that the right amount of the right fertilizer product is safely delivered when the farmer needs it.

 Fertilizer is on the move all year round.

-Fertilizer production facilities operate 24–7, 365 days a year.
+Production facilities operate 24/7, 365 days a year.
 These facilities have limited storage, and the end product must be transported to warehouses and terminals strategically located, like pieces on a chess board, throughout the nation.
-During the spring and fall, fertilizer inventories at warehouses and terminals are depleted as product is bought by farmers and transported to the farm.
-In the summer and winter, fertilizer inventories at warehouses and terminals are replenished as the industry prepares for the next spring planting or fall harvest season.
+During the spring and fall, storage at warehouses and terminals is depleted as fertilizer is bought by farmers and transported to the farm.
+In the summer and winter, storage at warehouses and terminals is replenished as the industry prepares for the next spring planting or fall harvest season.

 Once produced, fertilizer might be transported via truck many times, including to the rail- or barge-loading facility, trucked between the barge and rail trips, trucked from the barge and rail facility to the retailer, and eventually trucked to the farmer.
 Truck shipments increase in the spring and fall when farmers are applying fertilizer on their fields.

 Rail plays a crucial role in the distribution of fertilizer across the United States.
 It is one of the safest and most efficient ways to transport fertilizer.
 The fertilizer industry continues to invest in new railcars that are more sustainable and move product safely across the country.
 Moving fertilizer by rail instead of truck reduces greenhouse gas emissions by 75 percent.
 One rail car carries the same amount of fertilizer as four truck loads.